What is this page?

 teacher workshops and materials including videos, resource packets,

 slide sets and hands-on kits.
-(A number of their resource packets
+(Much of their education material is online now.
+A number of their resource packets

 are available from the ORIAS lending library.)

 - Asian Review of World History Official Journal of The Asian Association of World Historians.
 Published by The Institute of World and Global History -- a peer-reviewed journal, publishes original research articles and book reviews to advance research, teaching, and public discussion on world historical studies in or for the Asian region

 - Big History: “Big History is a new and emerging field that attempts to unify the past — all of the past — from the beginning of time, through the four major historic regimes of Cosmic, Earth, Life and Human history, up to the present.
 It offers a broad understanding of how the past has unfolded, and the opportunity to think about what unifying characteristics there may be in all kinds of history.
 It presents a motivation for bridging the intellectual chasm between humanities and sciences."
 Even in a small dose, Big History provides a great framework for introducing global studies to any age group.

 World History (Annenberg/CPB project) Bridging World History is

 organized into 26 thematic units along a chronological thread.
 Materials

 include videos, an audio glossary and a thematically-organized interactive.Free